ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-workshops-dec.md

-## #generate freedom
+### #generate freedom

 The Swarm Foundation is excited to announce **two upcoming workshops** in December, designed to empower you as an independent, self-sovereign agent in the digital world.
-These workshops will delve into the realms of **permissionless publishing** and the **establishment of private gateways** to the decentralised Swarm network.
+These workshops will delve into the realms of **permissionless publishing** on the decentralised Swarm network.

 TLDR;